- 1. Requirements Management

 - A single view of all the tasks is not available.

-- The time allotted for a task is not representative of the amount of work involved in its completion.
+- Time allotted for a task is not representative of the amount of work involved in its completion.

-- Complex software projects would require an exorbitant number of tasks making the Gantt chart extremely difficult to create and nearly impossible to update consistently.
+- Complex software projects require an extremely high number of tasks, making a Gantt chart exorbitantly time-consuming to create and nearly impossible to update in a timely, consistent fashion.

 Integrated definition for function modeling (IDEF) diagrams